Aleph-Alpha/pharia-kernel-sdk-py/README.md

-# Pharia Kernel SDK
+# PhariaSkill

-PhariaKernel is a serverless AI runtime that hosts AI code as isolated WebAssembly components called "Skills".
+PhariaEngine is a serverless AI runtime that hosts AI code as isolated WebAssembly components called "Skills".
 With this SDK, you write Python functions (using simple decorators), compile them to WebAssembly, and push them to an OCI registry.
-The Kernel then runs your code serverless-style, providing access to inference and tools hosted by MCP servers.
+The Engine then runs your code serverless-style, providing access to inference and tools hosted by MCP servers.

 ## Documentation & Resources

 - **[Full Documentation](https://pharia-skill.readthedocs.io/en/latest/)** - Complete guides, tutorials, and concepts
-- **[API Documentation](https://pharia-kernel.product.pharia.com/api-docs)** - Kernel HTTP API reference for invoking Skills
+- **[API Documentation](https://pharia-kernel.product.pharia.com/api-docs)** - Engine HTTP API reference for invoking Skills
 - **[Examples](examples/)** - Sample Skills demonstrating various use cases

 ## Why WebAssembly?